yangjames/Calico/README.md

 # Dependencies

-* Calico is not compatible with Ubuntu 20.04 the minimum supported version is 22.04.
+* The minimum supported version of Ubuntu is 22.04.
+* * This is because Ubuntu 20.04 and older do not ship with libabsl-dev.
 * The version of Ceres that ships with 22.04 is too old for Calico, run `./scripts/install-ceres.sh` to install the latest version.
 * * Optional: Install the latest version of the CUDA sdk before you install Ceres